Conservation club for youth in grades 5-10 Fall 2019

 Meets at 9 May Street in Beverly, upstairs

-This program is grant funded in order to remove possible financial barriers to participation.
+This program is kept deliberately low in order to remove possible financial barriers to participation.
 We charge only a registration fee of $40.
-Fee waivers and a sliding scale are available for those in need.
+Fee waivers are also available for those in need.

 Visit the fall 2018 Conservation Club’s YouTube channel by clicking here